Application Deadlines and Requirements

 - Recommendations: enter a minimum of two evaluator names within your PharmCAS application; one recommendation must be from a professor unless the applicant has not taken any college coursework within the three year period prior to their application.
 It is preferred that the second letter be from a healthcare practitioner (preferably a pharmacist).

 - Prerequisite Coursework must be completed prior to matriculation into the PharmD program.
 All prerequisite courses must be completed with a grade of “C-” or better at an accredited college or university before matriculation into the pharmacy program.
-A minimum prerequisite GPA of 3.0 is preferred.
+Our minimum prerequisite GPA is 2.70.

 - Interviews: Qualified candidates will be invited to participate in an interview and will complete a writing sample.